everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### IPFS

-Homestar and Everywhere Computer currently use [IPFS][ipfs] as a storage layer.
+Homestar and Everywhere Computer currently use [IPFS][ipfs], specifically the [IPFS Kubo][kubo] implementation, as a storage layer.
 Before we start into the next section, [install IPFS Kubo][install-ipfs] and start the IPFS daemon:

 ```sh
 ipfs daemon